lunarphp/lunar/docs/src/getcandy/currencies.md

 ## Currency Format

-The format in which currencies can appear can all potentially be different, to facilitate this GetCandy has a `format` column which you can specify how prices are displayed.
+The format in which currencies can appear can all potentially be different, to facilitate this Lunar has a `format` column which you can specify how prices are displayed.

-For example, the format for GBP is `£1.99` We can then specify this format in GetCandy by setting the `format` to `£{value}`.
+For example, the format for GBP is `£1.99` We can then specify this format in Lunar by setting the `format` to `£{value}`.

 If we wanted to format for EUR, which might be `1,99€` we would simply do `{value}€`.
 So what's happening?